Natalia Kardash

 Calm Beaches and Local Charm

 The first island on my route was Anguilla – small, quiet, and known for its unspoiled nature.
-Road Bay is the island’s main port and one of its most beautiful beaches.
+Road Bay is one of the island’s most beautiful beaches.
 The island is part of the British Overseas Territories, and is often described as the Caribbean’s best-kept secret.
 Why?
 Because Anguilla is not about crowded tourist spots or shopping; it’s about peace, turquoise water, and friendly locals.

 5